hbansal987/module5/module_05/lesson_05.01/lesson_05.01.md

 ---
 title: Unity physics system
 slug: unity-physics-system
-description: You might hear the word "physics" thrown around a lot in game development, so let's go over what physics means in Unity.
-In the real world, objects are affected by gravity, friction, collisions, weight etc. Likewise in a game!
-Objects are also affected by the forces of physics.
+description: You might hear the word "physics" being thrown around a lot in game development, so let's go over what physics means in Unity.
+In the real world, objects are affected by gravity, friction, collisions, weight etc. Likewise in a game, objects are also affected by the forces of physics.
 isPublicLesson: true
 ---

 ## Unity physics system

-You might hear the word "physics" thrown around a lot in game development, so let's go over what physics means in Unity.
-In the real world, objects are affected by gravity, friction, collisions, weight etc. Likewise in a game!
-Objects are also affected by the forces of physics.
+You might hear the word "physics" **being** thrown around a lot in game development, so let's go over what physics means in Unity.
+In the real world, objects are affected by gravity, friction, collisions, weight etc. Likewise in a **game, objects** are also affected by the forces of physics.

 To implement real-world behaviors in a game, there are two **physics engines** that Unity uses: